Hand Surgery Certifying Exam

 - Results are posted approximately 10 to 12 weeks after the exam; you will be notified by email when they are available.

-- Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible (see also Military Activation Policy).
+- Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.

 To be eligible to apply for this exam, applicants must:

-- Medical License: Have a currently registered full and unrestricted license to practice medicine in the United States or Canada.
+- Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Applicants are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.